Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 [Personal Learning Record](../../personal_learning_record/personal_learning_record.md) | [IT Proposals](../proposals/README.md)

-# Council Proposal 1 (I dont like this one)
+# Council Proposal 1

 ## Explanation of this proposal
 A hot desk solution is a flexible workplace arrangement where no one is assigned a specific desk, instead opting for a first-come, first-serve basis or a booking system for the desks.
 It exists to optimize office space and promote flexibillity, increasing collaboration amongst staff.

 ## Technologies and research relevant to this proposal

-*Which class sessions and personal research refers to technology in this proposal.
-Link to examples.*
+Cooper, P.B., Maraslis, K., Tryfonas, T. and Oikonomou, G. (2017) 'An intelligent hot-desking model harnessing the power of occupancy sensing data', Facilities, 35(13-14), pp. 766-786.
+Available from: https://www.emerald.com/f/article/35/13-14/766/70950/An-intelligent-hot-desking-model-harnessing-the

 ## Initial Analysis of the Proposal
-*Use some simple analysis tools to help you think through whether the proposal is a good idea*

 ### SWOT Analysis
 *You can use html tables in markdown*